-This course is designed to acquaint the student with the basic concepts of animal nutrition.
-The course also introduces the student to the maintenance, husbandry, and handling of commonly used laboratory animals.
-Topics include introduction, canine dietetics, feline dietetics, nutritional management of small animal disease, monogastric digestion, comparative digestive systems, ruminants, pseudoruminants, avian, feeding the neonate, nutritional management of the convalescent animal, fundamentals of nutrition, principles of disease prevention, housing and equipment, job opportunities, biology of common lab animals, basic principles of research and necessity for use of lab animals, gnotobiotic techniques, and zoonosis.
+This course is designed to acquaint the student with the basic concepts of animal nutrition and laboratory animal maintenance, husbandry, and handling.
+Topics include canine dietetics, feline dietetics, nutritional management of small animal disease, feeding the neonate, nutritional management of the convalescent animal, fundamentals of nutrition, principles of disease prevention, housing and equipment, job opportunities, biology of common lab animals, basic principles of research and necessity for use of lab animals, techniques, and zoonosis; required clinical tasks will be completed in an approved clinical site.
 Upon course completion, the student should be able to formulate a nutritional plan for the healthy and sick animal.
 The student should be able to handle, care for, and collect diagnostic samples and have basic knowledge of the diseases of the commonly used laboratory animals.
+Student must work a minimum of 20 hours per week in an approved Clinical Site to complete required clinical tasks.